-Amendments to IFRS 16 Leases (issued in May 2020 and applicable for interim periods beginning 1 June 2020).
+Amendments to IFRS 16 Leases (issued in May 2020 and applicable for interim periods beginning 1 June 2021).
 The changes allow lessees, as a practical expedient, not to assess whether specific rent concessions that are a direct consequence of the COVID-19 pandemic are lease modifications, and instead treat these rent concessions as if they were not lease modifications.
 The amendment does not affect lessors.
+The new amendment is effective for annual reporting periods beginning on or after 1 April 2021.

-Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement and IFRS 7 Financial Instruments: Disclosures (issued in September 2019 and applicable for interim periods starting 1 January 2020).
-The changes affect the interest rate benchmark reform.
+Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement and IFRS 7 Financial Instruments: Disclosures and IFRS 16 Leases - Interest Rate Benchmark Reform - Phase 2 (issued in August 2020 and applicable for annual periods starting on or after 1 January 2021).
+The amendments provide temporary exemptions applied to address the financial reporting implications when the Interbank Offered Rate (IBOR) is replaced by an alternative substantially risk-free interest rate.